-As of June 30, 2022, the consolidated group of which the Corporation is a member, is under examination by the IRS for tax years 2017 through 2018 and subject to examination for 2019.
-The combined and unitary states group of which the Corporation is a member is under audit or subject to examination for tax years 2014 through 2019.
-The Corporation is currently not under audit in separately filed states, but is subject to examination for tax years 2018 through 2020.
+As of June 30, 2023, the consolidated group of which the Corporation is a member, is subject to examination for 2019.
+The combined and unitary states group of which the Corporation is a member is under audit or subject to examination for tax years 2015 through 2021.
+The Corporation is currently not under audit in separately filed states, but is subject to examination for tax years 2019 through 2021.